towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 Psychtoolbox threads.
 Threads are executed in a "round robin" fashion on Windows, with the  lower priority threads getting cpu time slice only when no higher priority thread is ready to execute.
-Currently, no tests have been done to see what tasks are pre\-empted by setting the Matlab process to real\-time priority.
-It does seem to block keyboard input, though, so for example if you have a clut animation going on at priority level 2, then the force\-quit key combo \(Ctrl\-Alt\-Delete\) does not  work.
+Currently, no tests have been done to see what tasks are pre-empted by setting the Matlab process to real-time priority.
+It does seem to block keyboard input, though, so for example if you have a clut animation going on at priority level 2, then the force-quit key combo \(Ctrl-Alt-Delete\) does not  work.
 However, the keyboard inputs are still sent to the message queue, so GetChar or GetClicks still work if they are also called at priority level 2.